Selling a Put Contract: Everything You Need to Know

 Can Selling a Put Contract Produce Bonus Portfolio Income?

 Option selling is like an art and risk management is critical.
 Choosing the most aggressive strike while not exceeding where the stock ultimately ends up on the date of expiration is often compared to playing the lottery.
 Bottom line, the sale of put options can be a wise method to produce bonus portfolio income and increase exposure to stocks you would like to own.

 If you need help with selling a put contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.